 Introduction to Black Studies Course

-Introduction to Black Studies Course is a 30 week beginner’s course that analyses all the major areas of the Black Experience – the History, the Politics, the Psychology, the Science & Technology, the Arts, and finally, the Religion.
-All of the information is selected to be of relevance and interest to the Black Community.
-The information itself is designed to inspire, challenge and to provoke serious thought.
+Introduction to Black Studies Course is a 30 week beginner’s course that analyses all the major areas of the Black Experience – the History, the Politics, the Psychology, the Sociology, the Science & Technology, the Arts, and finally, the Religion.

 The course is divided into three terms consisting of the following lectures: